hhvm/user-documentation/guides/hack/08-generic-types-and-functions/04-type-parameters.md

 A type parameter is a placeholder for a type that is supplied when a generic type is instantiated, or a generic method or function is invoked.

 A type parameter is a compile-time construct.
 At run-time, each type parameter is matched to a run-time type that was specified by a type argument.
-Therefore, a type declared with a type parameter will, at run-time, be a closed generic type ([$$](open-and-closed-generic-types.md)), and execution involving a type parameter uses the actual type that was supplied as the type argument for that type parameter.
+Therefore, a type declared with a type parameter will, at run-time, be a [closed generic type](open-and-closed-generic-types.md), and execution involving a type parameter uses the actual type that was supplied as the type argument for that type parameter.

 The name of a type parameter is visible from its point of definition through the end of the type, method, or function declaration on